T1000: specs and benchmarks

 Questions & comments

-Here you can ask a question about T1000, agree or disagree with our judgements, or report an error or mismatch.
+Here you can give us your opinion about T1000, agree or disagree with our ratings, or report errors or inaccuracies on the site.